New York State Convention of Universalists (NYSCU)

 scholarships to leadership schools.
 The deadline for applications is

-January 31, 2018.
-Forms and information are available on our website
+January 31, 2019.
+Forms and information are available at www.nyscu.org and

 committee members; links to member congregations and denominational